 This category groups inspections that hunt for medium severity issues that mainly affect code readability.

 This category includes code inspections, mostly with the suggestion severity level, which notify you when more advanced language constructs can be used.
-In C#, these inspections detect syntax of outdated C# versions and suggest using features from more modern language versions up to C# 6.0.
-By default, ReSharper automatically detects C# version based on the associated compiler However, you can specify the target C# version explicitly by selecting the project in the Solution Explorer and using the C# Language Level property in the Visual Studio's Properties window (choose in the menu).
+These inspections detect syntax of outdated language versions and suggest using features from more modern language versions.
+For most of the supported languages, language version can be detected automatically or set manually.

 This category groups code inspections that mostly detect errors and warnings in web projects.